erica-1i/sprinternship-2024/README.md

+# Summary

+Along with a group of 3 other SWE interns, we designed and prototyped a Jobs Page feature for LinkedIn's website.
+We started by using Figma to design the features we thought would be helpful for users who were job-searching.
+We created the layout of our pages, then we moved onto coding it on an angular server using HTML and CSS.

+# My contributions

+I led the team of interns in using Figma by teaching my peers how to use libraries, frames, and other foundational features of Figma.

+Then, I replicated our designs using HTML and CSS.
+I created all the webpage layouts using flex and grid to ensure proper formatting across different screen sizes.

 # Sprinternship 2024 LinkedIn Jobs Page

 Welcome to Sprinternship Linkedin Jobs Page!
 The simple page anyone can use to post or read others' interviews and jobs experiences!